-It is far more efficient to create an index after loading a large amount of data than to create an index before finishing to load the data.
+It is far more efficient to create an index after loading a large amount of data than to create the index before loading is finished.
 Before creating indexes on a table, it is recommended that you load all data first, especially if that table holds a large amount of data.
-If you create an index before loading the data into a table, the indexes will update each time you load a new row.
+If you create an index before loading the data into a table, the indexes update each time you load a new row.